 When it comes to eating, West Highland Terrier Black is not like most dog breeds, in that they are picky eaters.

-To maintain proper nutrition for your pup, make sure you feed him premium-quality dog food.
+To maintain proper nutrition for your pup, make sure you feed him premium-quality small dog food.
 Ensure that the diet is rich in animal proteins like fish, chicken, and turkey.
 If your Westie is allergic to certain foods, consider finding nutritious dog food for allergies.